KelseyProgrammer/Venu/README.md

 - **Consistent Patterns**: Uniform approach applied across all similar functionality
 - **Type Safety**: Full TypeScript coverage with strict mode enabled
 - **Centralized Configuration**: All form options and step configurations in one place
+- **Clean Code**: No console statements or debug code in production

 ### Bundle Optimization
 - **Next.js Optimization**: Built-in code splitting and image optimization